 ATSE is an independent body of more than 800 Australian scientists and engineers seeking to enhance Australia’s prosperity through technological innovation.

 Our aspirations and endeavours are explained here.
 We hope you enjoy learning about them

 Our list of ATSE Fellows comprises some of the most influential names in technological sciences and engineering.
 They’re an important group of people – one that’s been responsible for a number of key technological advancements over the past 40 years.

 ATSE is made up of some of Australia’s leading thinkers in technology and engineering.
 It’s an eclectic group, drawn from academia, government, industry and research, each with a single objective in mind – to apply technology in smart, strategic ways for our social, environmental and economic benefit.

 Take a closer look at who we are and what we do, take a look at the Academy’s mission, history and people.

-This report focusses on developing metrics from existing data collections of Australian university research that can serve as indicators for research engagement, knowledge transfer and/or collaboration
+The REA proposal focusses on developing metrics from existing data collections of Australian university research that can serve as indicators for research engagement, knowledge transfer and/or collaboration

-Enhancing Australia's prosperity through technological innovation
+Enhancing Australia's prosperity through technology and innovation